Nuclear weapons and Israel: Maintaining nuclear superiority

 Alone or with other nations, Israel has used diplomatic and military efforts as well as covert action to prevent other Middle Eastern countries from acquiring nuclear weapons.

 Iraq

 Mossad agents triggered explosions in April 1979 at a French production plant near Toulon, damaging two reactor cores destined for Iraqi reactors.
 Mossad agents may also have been behind the assassinations of an Egyptian nuclear engineer in Paris as well as two Iraqi engineers, all working for the Iraqi nuclear program.

 On June 7, 1981, Israel launched an air strike destroying the breeder reactor at Osirak, Iraq, in Operation Opera.

 Mossad may have also assassinated professor Gerald Bull, an artillery expert, who was leading the Project Babylon supergun for Saddam Hussein in the 1980s, which was capable of delivering a tactical nuclear payload."The Israeli Intelligence Services: Deception and Covert Action Operations".

+Pakistan

+During the 1980s, Israel made plans in cooperation with India to strike the Khan Research Laboratories in Kahuta, Pakistan, using Israeli Air Force planes operating from an airfield in Jamnagar, India.
+The attack never occurred as Indian officials feared full and possibly nuclear retaliation from Pakistan, while Israel would be unaffected, leading them to not grant use of the airfield.

 Syria

 On September 6, 2007, Israel launched an air strike dubbed Operation Orchard against a target in the Deir ez-Zor region of Syria.
 While Israel refused to comment, unnamed US officials said Israel had shared intelligence with them that North Korea was cooperating with Syria on some sort of nuclear facility.
 Both Syria and North Korea denied the allegation and Syria filed a formal complaint with the United Nations.Doyle, Leonard (2007).
 "Syria says U.S. nuclear claims are 'false,' biased toward Israel".
 The International Atomic Energy Agency concluded in May 2011 that the destroyed facility was "very likely" an undeclared nuclear reactor.
 Journalist Seymour Hersh speculated that the Syrian air strike might have been intended as a trial run for striking alleged Iranian nuclear weapons facilities.